About this recipe

 - Meal prep friendly: They freeze and reheat like a dream

-- Super versatile: Use for tacos, tostadas, burritos, bowls, and more
+- Super versatile: Use for tacos, molletes, burritos, bowls, and more

 Ingredient notes

-- Step 1: Sauté the aromatics using the sauté function on your Instant Pot.
+- Step 1: Sauté the aromatics using the saute function on your Instant Pot.
+Press “Cancel” when done.

 - Step 2: Pressure cook.
-Add the rinsed and sorted beans and water.
-Secure the lid, set the valve to “sealing,” and select the “Beans/Chili” function or cook manually on high pressure for 20 minutes.
+Add the rinsed and sorted beans and 6 cups of water.
+Make sure the pot is no more than 2/3 full.
+Secure the lid, set the valve to “Sealing,” and select the “Beans/Chili” function or cook manually on high pressure for 30 minutes.

-- Step 3: Let the pressure release & mash.
+- Step 3: Let the pressure release naturally for at least 20 minutes, then mash.

 Best way to sort beans

-- Spread Out the Beans: Pour the beans onto a large, light-colored tray or baking sheet.
+- Spread out the beans: Pour the beans onto a large, light-colored tray or baking sheet.
 The light color will help you spot any impurities more easily.
-Make sure to spread them out into a single layer so you can see each bean.
+Spread them out into a single layer so you can see each bean.

-- Rinse the Beans: After you’ve sorted the beans, transfer them to a colander or sieve and rinse them under cold running water to remove any remaining dust or dirt.
+- Rinse the beans: After you’ve sorted the beans, transfer them to a colander and rinse under cold running water to remove any remaining dust or dirt.

 - Creamy refried beans: Stir in a spoonful of cashew cream or vegan sour cream after mashing.